2026-AGH-lsc-lab/lsc-lab4-aws-cloud-r2-oliwialosko/RAPORT.md

 The primary goal of this project is to measure latency (cold start, warm throughput, burst) and cost of three AWS execution environments — Lambda, Fargate, and EC2 — running an identical k-NN workload.
 The project also aims to build a cost model, find the break-even point, and make a quantified architectural recommendation.

 ## Challenges & Alternative Scenarios (The 403 Forbidden Error)
 During the initial load testing phase, I encountered a persistent **HTTP 403 Forbidden** error when testing AWS Lambda.
-Because the AWS Academy environment utilizes strict, temporary session tokens, the SigV4 signing process required by the `oha` load-testing tool was continuously rejected by AWS Identity and Access Management (IAM).
+Because the AWS Academy environment utilizes strict, temporary session tokens, the SigV4 signing process required by the `oha` load-testing tool was continuously rejected by AWS.

-To adapt to these strict environment constraints without violating the lab's rules, I adjusted my approach.
-Instead of using `oha` for Lambda, with the assistance of AI chat tools, I designed alternative testing scripts using the native `aws lambda invoke` CLI command.
+To adapt to these strict environment constraints, instead of using `oha` for Lambda, with the assistance of AI chat tools, I designed alternative testing scripts using the native `aws lambda invoke` CLI command.
 This bypassed the SigV4 proxy issue while still allowing me to collect accurate server-side metrics directly from AWS CloudWatch.
 All of these alternative scripts can be found in the `loadtests/` directory.

 ---